chrisdongwon/Assumption_M1/docs/_posts/2024-07-02-arithmetic.markdown

 This proposition binds nicely with the definition of prime and composite numbers.
 Hence, let us recall that:

-* Prime: any natural number greater than 1 that is divisible by only 1 and the number itself.
+* Prime: any natural number greater than 1 that is divisible only by 1 and the number itself.
-* Composite: any natural number greater than 3 that is not prime.
+* Composite: any natural number greater than 3 that is not a prime.

 What about 1?
 Well, first of all, 1 is not greater than 3, so it certainly is not composite.
 Is it prime then?
 Unfortunately, [no](https://en.wikipedia.org/wiki/Prime_number#Primality_of_one).
 Therefore, we say that, by convention, **1 is neither a prime nor a composite**.